pymax25/one_time_secret/doc/config.md

 The configuration for the `One time secret` service is managed through environment variables.
 Here are the available configuration options:

 - `APP_HOST`: The host of the flask app.
-Default is local development server string empty string "0.0.0.0".
+Default is local development server string "0.0.0.0".
 - `POSTGRES_USER`: The name of the PGSQL user.
 Required to be filled out to set up a custom database and its further usage.
 Default is an empty string.
 - `POSTGRES_PASSWORD`: Password for PGSQL connection to a database.
 Required to be filled out to set up a custom database and its further usage.
 Default is an empty string.
 - `POSTGRES_DB`: The name of the PGSQL database.
 Required to be filled out to set up a custom database and its further usage.
 Default is an empty string.